Don Kojis: International basketball

+Before the Phillips 66ers' 1961–62 season began in the United States, Kojis and the 66ers played 14 games in Greece, Lebanon, Egypt, and Syria.
 In 1963, he was captain of the United States Men's National Basketball Team at the 1963 FIBA World Championship that came in fourth place.
 He was also captain of the U.S. team that won the Gold Medal at the 1963 Pan American Games a few weeks earlier.

 NBA basketball

+Baltimore Bullets and Detroit Pistons

-Kojis decided to forego participating in the 1964 Olympics, and joined the NBA for the 1963-64 season.
-The Packers, who had drafted him two years earlier, had changed their name to the Chicago Zephyrs in 1962, and then moved to Baltimore for the 1963 season, and were known as the Baltimore Bullets (after 1997 they became the Washington Wizards).
-Kojis played forward for the Bullets (1963–64), averaging about 15 minutes a game.
+Kojis decided to forego his amateur status and possible participation in the 1964 Olympics.
+He resigned from the Phillips Petroleum Company in September 1963, with the intention of playing for the NBA's Baltimore Bullets.
+Kojis joined the Bullets for 1963-64 NBA season.
+The Chicago Packers, who had drafted Kojis two years earlier, had changed their name to the Chicago Zephyrs in 1962, and then moved to Baltimore for the 1963 season; where they became the Baltimore Bullets.
+Kojis played forward for the Bullets in his rookie NBA season, averaging about 15 minutes, 6.3 points, and four rebounds per game.

-He also played for the Detroit Pistons (1964–66), Chicago Bulls (1966–67) (acquired prior to the season via the expansion draft), San Diego Rockets (1967–70) (acquired prior to the 1967–68 season via the expansion draft), Seattle SuperSonics (1970–72) and Kansas City-Omaha Kings (1972–75).
+In June 1964, Kojis was involved in an eight-player trade between the Bullets and the Detroit Pistons.
+The Bullets traded Terry Dischinger, Rod Thorn and Kojis to the Pistons for Bailey Howell, Don Ohl, Bob Ferry, and incoming rookies Les Hunter and Wali Jones.
+In his two seasons with Detroit, Kojis averaged about 13 minutes per game.
+In 1964–65, he averaged 6.5 points and 3.7 rebounds per game; and in 1965–66, he averaged 7.3 points and 4.3 rebounds per game.
+Kojis holds the Detroit Pistons' record for most two-point field goal attempts per 48 minutes (25.35).
+He is third in two-point field goal attempts per 36 minutes.